dotnet/AspNetCore.Docs/aspnet/fundamentals/configuration.rst

 Getting and setting configuration settings
 ------------------------------------------

 ASP.NET Core's configuration system has been re-architected from previous versions of ASP.NET, which relied on ``System.Configuration`` and XML configuration files like ``web.config``.
 The new configuration model provides streamlined access to key/value based settings that can be retrieved from a variety of sources.
-Applications and frameworks can then access configured settings using the new :ref:`Options pattern <options-config-objects>`
+Applications and frameworks can then access configured settings in a strongly typed fashion using the new :ref:`Options pattern <options-config-objects>`

 To work with settings in your ASP.NET application, it is recommended that you only instantiate a ``Configuration`` in your application's ``Startup`` class.
 Then, use the :ref:`Options pattern <options-config-objects>` to access individual settings.

-At its simplest, ``Configuration`` is just a collection of ``Sources``, which provide the ability to read and write name/value pairs.
+At its simplest, ``Configuration`` is just a collection of sources, which provide the ability to read and write name/value pairs.
+If a name/value pair is written to ``Configuration``, it is not persisted.
+This means that the written value will be lost when the sources are read again.

 You must configure at least one source in order for ``Configuration`` to function correctly.
 The following sample shows how to test working with ``Configuration`` as a key/value store:

 .. code-block:: c#